-The idea for the park was born in the early part of the last century.
-In 1930 when George Smith Kendrick conceived the idea of a park at the ''island location'', the Town of Amherst had only one centrally located park, Sweetser Park.
-Because of the proximity of the ''island'' to the town center it is rich with history.
-Its pattern has been constantly changing and the most recent changes are a result of George and Jenny S. Kendrick's generous trust.
+The idea for Kendrick Park was born in the early part of the last century.
+In 1925, when local banker George Smith Kendrick conceived the idea of a private park at the ''island location'', the Town of Amherst had only one centrally-located private park, Sweetser Park.
+Because of the proximity of the ''island'' to the town center, it is rich with history.
+Its existence is due to the 1930 trust established by George Kendrick and later reinforced by his sister Jenny S. Kendrick.

 The park was originally 10 house lots, on which 11 houses once sat.
 After 1930, as the houses became available, they were either demolished or relocated by the Kendrick Trust.
 The Town acquired the Trust’s properties in 2004.
 In 2007, the last house was moved to a property on Gray Street.
 A community design process followed that points the way toward redevelopment of the park as a new focal point for downtown Amherst.

 To find out more about the history of the Kendrick family and Kendrick Park, click here.